unfoldingWord/uw-content-validation/README.md

 Known bugs:

-1. The `location` field may still contain information which overlaps with newer fields like fieldName, etc.
 1. Work on removing false alarms for end-users is not yet completed
-1. Work on checking links (esp. naked links) is not yet completed.
+1. Work on checking links (esp. naked links) in text files is not yet completed.
+1. Work on checking the forthcoming TSV annotation files is not yet completed.

 ## Functionality and Limitations